 My first thought was to give the money back to her, but I thought better of it.
 I thanked her for the donation and as she turned to leave, I told her to come back anytime.

-Page 2 of 2 - Many people put money in the donation box — some as much as a 20 dollar bill.
+Many people put money in the donation box — some as much as a 20 dollar bill.
 But even a 20 is not as special as those 10 or 11 pennies.
 If you are Biblical, you know about the widow's mite.
 I think I witnessed such a thing.

 Kay Hively writes a weekly column for the Daily News.